rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

     exclusive 'callback' queue.
   * (15) Next we subscribe to the 'callback' queue, so that we can receive RPC responses.
-  * (19) The callback executed on every response is doing a very simple job, for every response message it checks if the `correlation_id` is the one we're looking for.
-If so, it saves the response in `self.response`.
+  * (18) The 'on_response' callback executed on every response is doing a very simple job, for every response message it checks if the `correlation_id` is the one we're looking for.
+If so, it saves the response in `self.response` and breaks the consuming loop.
   * (23) Next, we define our main `call` method - it does the actual RPC request.
   * (24) In this method, first we generate a unique `correlation_id`